 Haemodialysis is made totally free in Mauritius

-Two new haemodialysis units were set up – one at Sir Seewoosagur Ramgoolam National Hospital and the other at Jawaharlall Nehru Hospital, following a donation of 14 dialysis machines from the World Health Organisation.
+Two new haemodialysis units were set up – one at Sir Seewoosagur Ramgoolam National Hospital (April 2000) and the other at Jawaharlall Nehru Hospital (May 2000), following a donation of 14 dialysis machines from the World Health Organisation.

 A new haemodialysis unit is open in Riche Mare in Centre de Flacq at a distance from Flacq Hospital.
 With this latest opening, all the five regional hospitals in Mauritius have an attcahed dialysis unit each.